brianasu/unity-ray-marching/README.md

 ==================

 Ray marching for rendering 3D noise in Unity 3D.
 Source can be adapted to render any NxN volumetric texture.
 Requires Unity 4.5.0 pro

+Issues
+* The volume sometimes renders incorrectly when the cube volume is scaled incorrectly.

+Usage
+Open Scenes/scene to see a sample.

+1. Set your volume target size under Volume Width/Depth/Height.
+It's not recommended to go above 256 256 128 unless you have a lot of ram.
+2. Drag all your slices (sorted alphanumerically when started) into the Slices
+3. Adjust clipping using the clipping plane percentage or the clipping plane objects